spatie/laravel-health/docs/basic-usage/manually-running-checks.md

 php artisan health:check
 ```

+Use the command like that will, also stored results and send notifications.
+Use one or more of the options below to avoid that.

 ## Fail the command when a check fails

 By default, the `RunHealthChecksCommand` will always return a successful exit code (`1`).
 When you pass the `--fail-command-on-failing-check`, then the exit code of the command will be non-successful (`0`) when one of the checks fails.